wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-bcdr-faq.md

 ## 9. What is the replication delay when using standard geo-replication or active geo-replication?

-Geo-Replication uses continuous copy.
-Hence, use the [sys.dm_continuous_copy_status](https://msdn.microsoft.com/zh-cn/library/azure/dn741329.aspx) dynamic management view (DMVs) to get the last replication time and other information.
+Use the [sys.dm_geo_replication_link_status](https://msdnstage.redmond.corp.microsoft.com/zh-cn/library/mt575504.aspx) dynamic management view (DMVs) to get the last replication time, last replication lag and other information about the replication link.